WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-19-waiting-time-paradox.markdown

 The two theorems below give
 (without proof)
 asymptotic
-corrected versions of our earlier incorrect assumptions.
+corrected versions of our earlier incorrect assumptions, using size-biased distributions.

 #### Theorem 1 (Convergence in distribution of observed interval)